jen2004/CS-Capstone-Project-A-Classification-Model-for-Penguin-Species-Identification/README.md

 For my complete project report, refer to “Capstone Report.pdf”.

+For instructions on how to use the tool, scroll down to the botoom of this page.

 Here is a GIF of the classification model in use:

 ![Classifier Tool Demo](./1.gif)